What are the Suitable Floor Coverings for Hydronic Heating

 Polished Concrete and Slab Heating

 Polished concrete is an ideal finish for slab heating.
-The concrete is the direct conductor of the heat energy that is transferring into your room and this is how you will get full benefit of the slab heating system.
+The concrete is the direct conductor of the heat energy that is transferring into your room and this is how you will get the full benefit of the slab heating system.
 We request that the thickness on top of the pipe is higher at around 70mm to prevent any hairline cracking.
 As all other floor coverings will hide any hairline cracks we request only around 50mm on top.

 Tiles with Slab Heating